IBM/wcs-ocaml/README.md

   workspaces.
 * `wcs-api` offers an OCaml binding to the
   [service API](https://www.ibm.com/watson/developercloud/conversation/api/v1/)
   and a generic client application.
-This package has two instantiations:
-  - `wcs-api-unix` build on top of Unix communication primitives;
-  - `wcs-api-jsoo` build on top of Http communication primitives.
 * `wcs` is a command line tool that interact with the service.

 The documentation is available [online](https://ibm.github.io/wcs-ocaml/) or in